drewm27/speakerrankings/portable/best-inexpensive.md

 - Negatives: Not quite as loud as the old one.
 Not as deep bass as the top ranked.
 - App: No
 - Aux Input: Yes
-- Battery Life: 12 hours
+- Battery Life: 12 hours (Manufacturer specified)
 - Bluetooth Codecs: SBC
 - EQ: No
 - FM Tuner: Yes